tbeck/sandbox/src/_syrup_recipes/orgeat.md

   <p>Combine nuts with boiling water in a blender and blend until nuts have been
   finely ground.
 Strain nut milk through a fine tea strainer or cheesecloth, add equal parts granulated sugar by weight and whisk until sugar is fully dissolved.
-Add a pinch of salt to enhance the flavor if desired.</p>
+Add a pinch of salt to enhance the flavor if desired.
+Bottle and refrigerate for up to a month.</p>
 ---